Employer Wage Incentive - Workforce Expansion

 If the hourly wage paid by the employer is $14.00 or more per hour see: Wage Incentive – One-Job Pledge in the Related Links section.

 Participating employers will pay the employees hired under this program and will subsequently submit wage claim forms to the Department for reimbursement.
 Employers must not withhold wages while waiting to be reimbursed by the Department.

-Employers interested in participating in the Workforce Expansion Program can submit an application (see section ‘Forms and Packages’) to the appropriate departmental office.
+Employers interested in participating in the Workforce Expansion Program can submit an application (see section ‘Forms’) to the appropriate departmental office.